xs-khairul/pac04/readme.md

 #Over View of package

-* Wepmet Plugin Utility helper package for Banner , Notice , Stories and Rating.
+* Wpmet Plugin Utility helper package for Banner , Notice , Stories and Rating.
 * We made a composer package for these classes together.
 * By using this Helper package we are centralizing the feature of these Classes in a package manager (so that any update or modifications of this functionalities globally no need to give hand or keep any dependencies on our plugins)